ibilley7/ibilley7/README.md

 ## 🪲 About Me!
 Hi, I’m Imirie!
 I'm a third-year Computer Science student at the University of Maryland, one of the top-ranked CS programs in the US.
-I have a passion for front-end development, I am open to pursuing any field to acquire a a more well-rounded professional skill set.
+I have a passion for front-end development, although I am open to pursuing any computer science field to acquire a a more well-rounded professional skill set.
 Additionally to Computer Science, I'm minoring in Sustainability Studies, and I graduated from the Science and Global Change Scholars program.

 ## 💡 Skills